Social Science Quote of the Week: Anthropocene

 “Given the political, social and ecological crisis we face, anthropologists are uniquely positioned to demonstrate in clear and concise language and image, how market fundamentalism, which generates climate change, social inequality, racism and the defamation of difference, has brought us to the social precipice.
 By moving from passive to active voice anthropologists, among other cultural critics, can provide the insightful information needed to construct a groundswell of change -a course correction on a path to social apocalypse.”

-"The Anthropocene presents to anthropologists and other social scientists a profoundly humanitarian obligation.
+Photo of two people walking through a park.
+Text says: "The Anthropocene presents to anthropologists and other social scientists a profoundly humanitarian obligation.
 As the Songhay people of Niger like the say: even though the path toward truth is long, it is one that is always worth taking." - Professor Paul Stoller, anthropologist

 Source of quotes: Huffington Post.
 Image: SSI.